rmdair/Gestion_Reservations_JavaFX/English_version/README.md

 ## 🖥️ Launching the JavaFX Interface

 ### Running from Eclipse
+**Eclipse IDE** is a powerful and widely used integrated development environment for Java programming.
-The graphical interface can be launched directly from **Eclipse IDE**, which is practical if one wants to develop the application's code:
+The graphical interface can be launched directly from Eclipse, which is practical if one wants to develop the application's code:

 1. **Create a new Java project in Eclipse**